 CB Insights Pros:

-• Allows users to set up dashboards and alerts for industry trends, competitors, and funding news
+- Customizable dashboards and real-time alerts for tracking industry and funding news

 CB Insights Cons:

-• No access to global/SEC filings, ESG reports, newspapers, trade journals, expert calls, or broker research
+- No access to global/SEC filings, ESG reports, newspapers, trade journals, or broker research

 Pricing